 2 medium eggs, beaten

-250g sushi rice (optional)
+250g sushi rice and salad leaves

-3. To make the sauce, fry the chopped onion and whole garlic cloves in a tablespoon of oil in a large saucepan on a medium heat for a couple of minutes.
+1. Preheat oven to 200C°/180°C fan/400°F/gas mark 6.
+If making sushi rice do this first and follow the packet instructions.
+To make the sauce, fry the chopped onion and whole garlic cloves in the oil in a large saucepan, on a medium heat, for a couple of minutes.
 Add the chopped carrots, give it a stir and put the lid on.
 Continue to sweat for a further 10 minutes.

 TIP: To make the sushi rice into domes, simply spoon sushi rice into a tea cup and mold to the cup by pushing down with a spoon.
 Turn out onto a plate.

 If you’ve had a go at making my mushroom katsu curry or any of my recipes, I’d love to hear about it @corrieheale firstname.lastname@example.org